Certified AI-Free Skills and Knowledge

 The place to go to know whether they really know

-This non-profit grassroots site identifies and verifies courses where all student work is done in person, offline, and on paper (naturally, in addition to handwritten work, grades obtained from live presentations, oral examinations, and participation are fine).
-So, if you want to make your next course 100% AI-free — and give students public recognition for the effort — completing the form at the bottom of this site will let your course and their names appear in the spreadsheet directory:
+This non-profit grassroots site identifies and verifies courses where all graded work is done in person, offline, and on paper/orally.
+Just a decade ago, these methods (and this site) were not needed.
+Unfortunately, many colleges and universities are preparing to self-lobotomize.
+Profs and students both realize that reliance on AI is eroding our ability to think.
+For some subjects, this is a big deal (see here and here).
+So, if you want to make your next assignments 100% AI-free — and give students public recognition for their effort — completing the form at the very bottom of this page will let your course and their names appear in this directory:

-Unfortunately, those of us who skip Big Tech’s products are being portrayed as radicals.
+If you care about the de-skilling and homogenizing caused by AI, you are not alone (see this by piece by Harvard students and news reports about profs grading with handwritten work, live presentations, and oral examinations).
 Naturally, nobody wants to be called names or be put at a disadvantage.
-But, in a setting where no one uses AI, it becomes a leveled playing field where actual learning is restored (with special recognition, to boot).
+So, in a setting where no one gets their grades with AI, it becomes a leveled playing field where actual learning is restored (with special recognition, to boot).
 As a hub of curated information, this site aims to change the landscape of incentives.

 Worst-case scenario: A handful of profs and students will do this, work harder, and feel clean.